akrzemi1/__sandbox__/string_view_ctor.md

 ## 0. Definitions

 In this document we use concept *String*.
 By this we mean a sequence of characters; in particular, a sequence of size zero.
+This concept is independent of any representation on a machine; in particular it does not depend on whether the representation requires a pointer to some remote data, or if the size of the string is denoted by a trailing null character.
+The only thing that the concept is concerned with is the number and the value of the characters that constitute the sequence.

-We do not use term "empty" as it turned out to be ambiguous and caused some confusion.
+We do not use term "empty", as it turned out to be ambiguous and caused some confusion.
 Instead, we use two terms to denote two different values: a *zero-sized* string, and *not-a-string*.
-Empty quotes (`""`) denote a zero-sized string.
+The not-a-string value is not part of concept String.

 ## 1. The purpose of `string_view`